 Toasting Bread

 A sure fire way to revive old, stale or frozen bread, to deliciously crunchy bread in minutes.
-This tip works so great, that you’ll wonder why it’s not more well known.
+This tip works so great that you’ll wonder why it’s not more well known.

 Toasting Bread is simple…

-but don’t miss the BIGGEST tip for CRUNCHY bread, baguette, or crostini.
+But don’t miss the BIGGEST tip for CRUNCHY bread, baguette, or crostini.

 To make stale bread, frozen bread, or soft bread crisp and crunchy.